jkCXf9X4/ssp4sim/lib/include/signal/readme.md

 # Signal handling

-The models operate on the RingStorage, this is where the data that is used within the simulations is used
+The models operate on the SignalStorage, this is where the data that is used within the simulations is used

 The recorder thread shuffles data to a local storage continuously, "Record"